itaylor/immersed/README.md

 ```
 Create react app will start up, and you'll have a button beneath the Learn react link that you can click to update.

 This small example is not any better than using the `useState` hook, since there's only one place in the code that reads and updates the state.
-However, unlike with `useState` this pattern can used from anywhere with the application, react component or otherwise to safely share that piece of state, and whenever the `clickCount` property is changed via a call to `update` any/all components that use `useSelector` will rerender with the new value.
+However, unlike with `useState` this pattern can used from anywhere with the application, React component or otherwise to safely share that piece of state, and whenever the `clickCount` property is changed via a call to `update` any/all components that use `useSelector` will rerender with the new value.

 ## Beyond just updating React Components
 Immersed is not tied to React.
 You can use `update` and `addListener` from anywhere.